-Equations \eqref{eq:perturbative-V-Re} and \eqref{eq:perturbative-V-Im} reproduce the formula given in \cite{sighinolfi2022stochastic}, whose main subject was classical Langevin equation.
+We note that Eqs.~\eqref{eq:perturbative-V-Re} and \eqref{eq:perturbative-V-Im} reproduce the formula given in \cite{sighinolfi2022stochastic}, whose main subject was classical Langevin equation.
 We provide a brief explanation in Appendix~\ref{sec:appendix2} on how the complex potential and the classical Langevin equation are related.
-Recalling Eq.~\eqref{eq:Vbar-computation}, we also find the $\br$-independent one-body energy $E^{(1)} = E_{\Re}^{(1)} + \rmi E_{\Im}^{(1)}$ as

-In summary, we obtain practically useful formulae \eqref{eq:perturbative-V-Re} and \eqref{eq:perturbative-V-Im} in terms of the medium retarded Green's function \eqref{eq:retarded}.
-In the following sections, we derive the in-medium potential by computing the retarded Green's function with the use of the imaginary-time formalism.

 Some remarks are in order.
-First, in the weak impurity-medium coupling regime, the in-medium potential $V(\br)$ is determined by the dynamical properties of the medium without the impurities [recall that the time-evolution of $\delta \hat{n} (\bx,t)$ is controlled by $\hH_{\mathrm{med}}$].
-Making use of this viewpoint, we will give a proposal to experimentally investigate an imprint of the in-medium potential on medium dynamics with a single impurity (see Sec.~\ref{sec:medium-quench}).
-Second, the obtained formula for the in-medium potential \eqref{eq:perturbative-V} provides a natural generalization of the well-known formula at $T=0$.
-In fact, using the time-ordered product, one finds Eq.~\eqref{eq:perturbative-V} to be
+First, in the weak impurity-medium coupling regime, the in-medium potential $V(\br)$ is determined by the dynamical properties of the medium without the impurities [recall that the time-evolution of $\hat{n}(\bm x,t)$ is controlled by $\hH_{\mathrm{med}}$].
+We will later use this to propose a way to experimentally investigate an imprint of the in-medium potential on medium dynamics with a single impurity (see Sec.~\ref{sec:medium-quench}).
+Second, Eq.~\eqref{eq:perturbative-V-Im} is proportional to the temperature $T$.

-In the zero temperature limit, the thermal average reduces to the ground state average, yielding a familiar result at weak coupling~\cite{fetter2012quantum}.
-Finally, Eq.~\eqref{eq:perturbative-V-Im} is proportional to the temperature $T$.
 As a result, the imaginary part representing the dissipative effect is peculiar to finite-temperature media.
+Finally, as we show in the Appendix \ref{sec:weak-coupling}, the derived formula provides a natural generalization of the well-known formula at $T=0$.